top of page

 Chemistry Teacher

 I had the opportunity to acquire the chemistry teaching diploma (Sek.
 II Lehrdiplom mit ibQ) from Pädagogische Hochschule Bern.
 I am convinced that the scientific education of the young is one crucial steppingstone towards a sustainable, just, and democratic future.
-Although I am currently tutoring on university level, I am grateful to have this second pillar to build on especially in the face of the precarious situation of the young academics.
+Although I am currently tutoring on university level, I benefit from my extensive didactics tool kit and the psychological knowledge that allows me to understand and accommodate the challenges of the young adult age.

 Mother